List of DC Comics characters: D: Double Down

 Double Down is a character appearing in American comic books published by DC Comics.
 He was introduced in The Flash: Iron Heights by Geoff Johns and Ethan Van Sciver.

 A con man and compulsive gambler, Jeremy Tell gained his powers following a card game in which he lost.
 Incensed, he attacked and killed the man who had beaten him.
-The man had in his possession a cursed deck of cards, which cleaved to Tell's flesh and burned off much of his skin.
+The man had in his possession a cursed deck of cards, which bonded to Tell's flesh and burned off much of his skin.
 The cards now act as the top layer of his skin, and can be wielded as weapons.

-During his time in prison, the serial killer Murmur released the Frenzy virus at Iron Heights.
-Tell tried to escape in the ensuing mass breakout, but was stopped by Pied Piper.
-He was taken back to solitary confinement.
-A later attempt to break out was successful.

-After escaping Iron Heights, he and Girder were both hired by Penguin to help him establish a crime ring in Keystone City, but was stopped by Flash and Nightwing.

-In the aftermath of the ambush at the wedding of Green Arrow and Black Canary, Double Down hid in the backseat of a car and escaped with Piper and Trickster He held them at knife-point to help him in joining in their escape.
-At a roadside diner, Double Down wanted to join the two in their run from the law, afraid of the recent supervillain disappearances.
-The Suicide Squad had tracked them to the diner, and Double Down was taken in.
-The other two escaped.